keithamoss/cat-lore/README.md

 - Read through [The Intercept](https://www.inklestudios.com/ink/) example for game structure ideas
 - Read through [Unity Integration](https://www.inklestudios.com/ink/) for ideas for future episodes
 - `Functions.ink` is common and shared amongst stories
+- Consider how to share some elements of the structure of the world between stories